-Last week we had dessert at a restaurant called Junior’s.
-Junior’s is famous for a lot of things, but what most people know them for is their thick, dense, creamy cheesecake with a sponge cake crust.
+Last week we had dessert at a restaurant called Junior’s, a restaurant famous for their thick, dense, creamy cheesecake with a sponge cake crust.
 While the sponge cake crust is certainly delicious and a great way to make a cheesecake stand out from the rest, my personal preference is a graham cracker crust, so this weekend I baked Junior’s cheesecake (a recipe they give out at the door) on a regular graham cracker crust.

 The cheesecake filling was flawless – no cracks and a perfectly creamy texture.
 Juniors’ technique of using cornstarch, a water bath and heavy cream assures this.
 As for the crust, the measurements below gave me an extremely thin crust.
 If you like a thicker crust, then double the measurements below.